onaret/G2G-Simulator/README.md

 **rep**, _int_: is the number of repetition you want to execute to draw the pvalue distribution.

-**s_stratified**, _vector of strings_: host sub-population groups order give the direction of the stratification from higher MAF to lower MA
+**s_stratified**, _vector of strings_: host populations groups order give the direction of the stratification from higher MAF to lower MA
 > eg : here there will be a higher minor allele frequencyi (MAF) in population P1 than in population P2.

-**s_biased**, _vector of strings_: include a bias such that, the pathogen strain groups are associated with host stratification (regardless of the defined sub-populations groups).
+**s_biased**, _vector of strings_: include a bias such that, the pathogen strains are associated with host stratification (regardless of the defined sub-populations groups).
 The order gives the direction from higher MAF to lower MAF
 > eg : Here there will be a higher MAF for the hosts that have strain A than strain B.
 > In conlcusion, the MAF decreases with a maximum for P1 with strain A (P1.A) to P1.B, P2.A and finally P2.B

 Similarly for the variants on the pathogen side...
-**a_stratified**,  _vector of strings_: pathogen strain groups order give the direction of the stratification from higher MAF to lower MAF
+**a_stratified**,  _vector of strings_: pathogen strains order give the direction of the stratification from higher MAF to lower MAF

-**a_biased**, _vector of strings_: include a bias such that, the host sub-population groups are associated with pathogen stratification (regardless of the defined strain groups).
+**a_biased**, _vector of strings_: include a bias such that, the host populations groups are associated with pathogen stratification (regardless of the defined pathiogen strains).
 The order gives the direction from higher MAF to lower MAF

 <!---_
 **associated_strains** in case of association it define the pathogen strain associated.

-**associated_populations** in case of association it define the the human sub-population associated.
+**associated_populations** in case of association it define the the host populations associated.
 -->